CumulusNetworks/docs/content/cumulus-linux-50/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/EVPN-Multihoming.md

 ## Required and Supported Features

-This section describes features that must be enabled in order to use EVPN multihoming, other supported features and features that are not supported.
+This section describes features that must be enabled to use EVPN multihoming, other supported features and features that are not supported.

 ### Required Features

-The following features must be enabled in order to use EVPN-MH:
+The following features must be enabled to use EVPN-MH:

 - {{<link url="VLAN-aware-Bridge-Mode" text="VLAN-aware bridge mode">}}
 - {{<link url="Basic-Configuration/#arp-and-nd-suppression" text="ARP suppression">}}